ONEcampaign/data_stories/stories/eu27_targets/EU ODA/src/index.md

 Similarly, while EU support to Ukraine has increased significantly since Russia's invasion started.
 In 2022, it accounted for some **21%** of total EU ODA, or **€20 billion**.
 Full data for 2023 is not yet available.

 In comparison, in 2021, total EU ODA to Ukraine was €2 billion, or just over 2% of total EU ODA.

+### What about the EU Institutions?
+EU Member states provide core funding to the EU Institutions through a number of instruments.
+The EU Institutions also have their own resources, which they can use to provide ODA.

+The share of ODA provided by the EU Institutions has been x% on average over the current MFF period (2020 - to date).
+Over the previous MFF period (2014-2020), it was y%.

+The EU Institutions spend an average of €x billion per year, out of their own resources.
+This is z% of their total yearly spending and represents a% of total EU ODA.

 ---